-Spring is the time to renew your spirit through our expanded Recovery Through Craft (RTC) program.
-Our newest offerings are designed to fit around your busy schedule, so there’s never been a better time to explore your imagination in our clay, metal, or mixed media studios.
-This is also a great opportunity to learn a new technique you can use at home, in the hospital, or while visiting a loved one.
-No “special” artistic talent, or prior experience is necessary for you to find joy in this relaxed and supportive community.
+Every season we make adjustments to this program based on the feedback from this community.
+This season we continue to offer classes and workshops designed to fit around your busy schedule, so there’s never been a better time to explore your imagination in our clay, metal, or mixed media studios.
+This is a great opportunity to learn a new technique you can use at home, in the hospital, or while visiting a loved one.
+No special artistic talent or prior experience is necessary for you to find joy in this relaxed and supportive community.
 You will leave feeling empowered and with something you made.

-Have an idea for a Recovery Through Craft class?
+Have an idea for a Recovering Your Life Through Craft class?
 Interested in a class for a small group?
-Contact us!
-We welcome the opportunity to create a class that suits your needs.
+Contact us; we welcome the opportunity to create a class that suits your needs.

 Scholarships are available and in some classes instruction is free.